digitalinnovationone/dio-lab-open-source/community/gbramalholm.md

 # Gabriel Ramalho Lima
-Computer Science student in Federal Fluminense University from Cabo Frio-RJ, Brazil, passionate about Tecnology and Sotware Development, searching to improve my self int the area and my knoledges about programming languages.
+Computer Science student in Federal Fluminense University from Cabo Frio-RJ, Brazil, passionate about Tecnology and sotware development, searching to improve my self int the area and my knoledges about programming languages.

 ## Contact me